Tanglement

 • Dee Rings - F017

-• Rings & Links - two clips and two rings
+• Rings & Links - two clips and a ring (or two?)

 • Three Links - F014